Back to Blog

 Mold exposure symptoms in children can look different depending on their age.
 Toddlers and preschoolers might become more clingy, have more tantrums, or regress in areas like potty training.
 They might also start having more frequent respiratory issues like coughs or runny noses that don't seem to go away.

 School-age kids often show symptoms that affect their academic performance.
 You might notice declining grades, complaints from teachers about behavior, or your child saying they "can't think" or their head feels "foggy."
+My boys would describe this feeling as sticky syrup in their brains.
 They might also become more socially withdrawn or have trouble with friendships they used to handle easily.

 Teenagers can experience mood swings that go beyond normal adolescent hormones.
 Depression, anxiety, and irritability can all be amplified by mold exposure.
 According to the CDC, prolonged exposure to damp indoor environments is associated with increased risk of depression and anxiety in children and teens.